PACS Group (NYSE:PACS) Price Target Raised to $40.00

-PACS Group (NYSE:PACS – Get Free Report) had its target price raised by stock analysts at Stephens from $37.00 to $40.00 in a research report issued to clients and investors on Tuesday, Benzinga reports.
-The brokerage presently has an “overweight” rating on the stock.
-Stephens’ price target would suggest a potential upside of 6.92% from the company’s previous close.
+PACS Group (NYSE:PACS – Free Report) had its target price boosted by Oppenheimer from $32.00 to $40.00 in a research note issued to investors on Tuesday, Benzinga reports.
+Oppenheimer currently has an outperform rating on the stock.

-Other equities research analysts also recently issued research reports about the company.
-Citigroup upped their price target on PACS Group from $34.00 to $41.00 and gave the stock a “buy” rating in a report on Tuesday.
-Truist Financial boosted their target price on PACS Group from $32.00 to $36.00 and gave the company a “buy” rating in a report on Monday, July 15th.
-Royal Bank of Canada boosted their target price on shares of PACS Group from $30.00 to $32.00 and gave the stock an “outperform” rating in a research report on Wednesday, May 15th.
-Oppenheimer increased their price target on shares of PACS Group from $32.00 to $40.00 and gave the company an “outperform” rating in a report on Tuesday.
-Finally, Macquarie initiated coverage on shares of PACS Group in a research report on Friday, June 28th.
-They set an “outperform” rating and a $35.00 target price on the stock.
-Seven equities research analysts have rated the stock with a buy rating, According to MarketBeat.com, PACS Group presently has an average rating of “Buy” and an average target price of $35.86.
+A number of other equities research analysts also recently commented on the company.
+Truist Financial boosted their target price on PACS Group from $32.00 to $36.00 and gave the stock a buy rating in a research report on Monday, July 15th.
+Stephens reiterated an overweight rating and set a $31.00 target price on shares of PACS Group in a research report on Tuesday, May 14th.
+Macquarie started coverage on shares of PACS Group in a research report on Friday, June 28th.
+They issued an outperform rating and a $35.00 price target on the stock.
+Royal Bank of Canada increased their price objective on shares of PACS Group from $30.00 to $32.00 and gave the company an outperform rating in a research report on Wednesday, May 15th.
+Finally, JPMorgan Chase & Co. began coverage on shares of PACS Group in a report on Monday, May 6th.
+They issued an overweight rating and a $27.00 target price on the stock.
+Seven research analysts have rated the stock with a buy rating, According to MarketBeat.com, PACS Group presently has a consensus rating of Buy and a consensus price target of $37.00.

-PACS Group (NYSE:PACS – Get Free Report) last posted its quarterly earnings data on Monday, August 12th.
-The company reported ($0.07) EPS for the quarter, missing the consensus estimate of $0.34 by ($0.41).
-The company had revenue of $981.80 million during the quarter, compared to analysts’ expectations of $919.22 million.
-PACS Group’s quarterly revenue was up 29.1% compared to the same quarter last year.
-Research analysts expect that PACS Group will post 1.51 EPS for the current year.
+PACS Group (NYSE:PACS – Get Free Report) last released its earnings results on Monday, August 12th.
+The company reported ($0.07) EPS for the quarter, missing the consensus estimate of $0.35 by ($0.42).
+The firm had revenue of $981.80 million for the quarter, compared to analysts’ expectations of $919.22 million.
+The company’s quarterly revenue was up 29.1% on a year-over-year basis.
+Equities analysts predict that PACS Group will post 1.4 EPS for the current year.

 Institutional Trading of PACS Group

-A number of hedge funds have recently added to or reduced their stakes in PACS.
-Allspring Global Investments Holdings LLC purchased a new position in PACS Group during the second quarter worth approximately $7,513,000.
-Bank of New York Mellon Corp purchased a new position in shares of PACS Group in the 2nd quarter worth $2,445,000.
-Caas Capital Management LP purchased a new position in shares of PACS Group in the 2nd quarter worth about $1,386,000.
-Renaissance Technologies LLC acquired a new position in PACS Group during the second quarter valued at approximately $1,195,000.
-Finally, Rhumbline Advisers purchased a new stake in PACS Group during the second quarter worth approximately $870,000.
+Several institutional investors have recently added to or reduced their stakes in PACS.
+Amalgamated Bank bought a new position in shares of PACS Group during the second quarter valued at approximately $25,000.
+Sandia Investment Management LP purchased a new position in PACS Group during the 2nd quarter valued at $295,000.
+The Manufacturers Life Insurance Company bought a new position in PACS Group in the 2nd quarter valued at $302,000.
+Oppenheimer Asset Management Inc. purchased a new stake in PACS Group in the second quarter worth $552,000.
+Finally, Marshall Wace LLP bought a new stake in shares of PACS Group during the second quarter worth $733,000.

 PACS Group, Inc, through its subsidiaries, operates skilled nursing facilities and assisted living facilities in the United States.
 The company also provides senior care and independent facilities.
 It engages in the acquisition, ownership, and leasing of health care-related properties.
 The company was founded in 2013 and is based in Farmington, Utah.